Odin-SMR/qsmr/Settings/q_fields.rst

    all files are placed in this folder, and the folder is removed when the calculations are done.
 Otherwise, temporary files are placed directly in the specified folder, and these are left when the calculations are done.
-This option is usefull for debugging, but note that just a single Qsmr process can use a folder for debugging.
-If several Qsmr processes are given the same dubugging folder, files will be overwritten.
+This option is useful for debugging, but note that just a single Qsmr process can use a folder for debugging.
+If several Qsmr processes are given the same debugging folder, files will be overwritten.

 FREQMODE